AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 * A short description
 * Referencing the related promotion that indicates the discount type and value

 The `AbstractJcrCommerceSession` provided can apply vouchers.
-The vouchers returned by the class `getVouchers()` are instances of `cq:Page` containing a jcr:content node with the following properties (amongst others):
+The vouchers returned by the class `getVouchers()` are instances of `cq:Page` containing a jcr:content node with the following properties (among others):

 * `sling:resourceType` (String) - this needs to be `commerce/components/voucher`